 Nevertheless, persisting uncertainty over the fate of the Princes allowed ‘pretenders’ to the throne to emerge periodically throughout the reign of Henry VII, most notably Lambert Simnel and Perkin Warbeck.
 Both purported to be the long-lost Duke of York.

-Then in 1502 Sir James Tyrrell, while being held in the Tower for treason, confessed that he had smothered the Princes on the order of Richard III.
+In 1502, Sir James Tyrrell, while being held in the Tower for treason, confessed that he had smothered the Princes on the order of Richard III.
 Sir Thomas More later wrote a chilling re-enactment of the alleged scene when Tyrell’s accomplices entered the Princes’ bedchamber at midnight and “so bewrapped and entangled them, keeping down by force the feather bed and pillows hard into their mouths”.

 More also said that the bodies were buried “at the stair foot, meetly deep under the ground” and that the murder happened on 15 August 1483; modern historian Alison Weir calculates it was 3 September.